lexicHQ/docs/creating-telegram-bot.md

 ```
-bash-3.2$ recime-cli platform configure telegram
+recime-cli platform config telegram

 ```

-This is will prompt you for the `Telegram access token`, paste the access token that have copied from [Setup your bot](setup-telegram-bot.md) step:
+This is will prompt you for the `Telegram access token`, paste the access token that copied from the BotFather [Setup your bot](setup-telegram-bot.md) step: